 Whether you are experiencing a difficult ending, facing a new beginning or feeling stuck somewhere in between, life might seem overwhelming and uncertain.
 You may feel shocked, numb, lonely and confused about all of the conflicting emotions swirling inside you.
 Perhaps a positive, wanted life transition seems challenging and disorienting, and you worry that you’re not reacting “correctly.”
 Or, maybe an unexpected change has upended your life, making you question everything you thought you knew about yourself and the world.
 Regardless of the specifics, you may be grieving the past and wondering how to embrace the future.

 Everyone experiences some kind of life transition at one point or another.
 For some people, that change takes the shape of a painful break-up, the end of a job or the loss of a loved one.
 For others, a sudden injury, diagnosis or natural disaster forces a profound life change.
-It’s also common to found yourself at a crossroads you always knew lay ahead, but still feel unprepared and heartbroken when the change becomes reality.
+It’s also common to find yourself at a crossroads you always knew lay ahead, but still feel unprepared and heartbroken when the change becomes reality.
 For example, you may have dedicated decades to a professional sports career, but now it’s time to retire, and you no longer know who you are or how you should spend your days.

 It’s also common to feel lost after a positive life change, such as a marriage, the birth of a new child, a commitment to sobriety or the start of a new career.
 Even something you hoped and planned for can be difficult to navigate.
 It’s okay to question whether you’ve made the right choice and to feel some longing for life as it was before.